 Policies and Procedures for Related Party Transactions.
 Our Board has adopted a written related party transactions policy, which is administered by the Audit Committee.
 This policy applies to any transaction or series of transactions in which we are a participant, the amount involved exceeds or is expected to exceed \$5,000 in any calendar year and any related person has a direct or indirect interest.
 For purposes of the policy, "related persons" consist of executive officers or directors, any stockholder beneficially owning more than 5% of our common stock, or immediate family members of any such persons.
 As provided by our Audit Committee charter and the related party transactions policy, our Audit Committee must review and approve in advance any related party transaction.
-All of our directors, officers, and employees are required to report to our Audit Committee on a quarterly basis as required.
+All of our directors, officers, and employees are required to report to our Audit Committee any such related party transaction prior to its completion.
+A memorandum detailing our related party transactions is provided to the Audit Committee on a quarterly basis as required.
 The Audit Committee reviews and approves the related party memorandum with such approval being documented in the minutes of the Audit Committee meeting in which the related party memorandum is presented.
 Prior to the creation of our Audit Committee, our full Board reviewed related party transactions.
 For 2017, other than the items described above, there were no related party transactions.